 5. Reading an uplifting book

-Reading an inspirational book is one spiritual activity that will help us get more connected with our soul.
+Reading an inspirational book is one spiritual activity that will help us get more connected with our souls.

 Karen Swallow Prior has said, “What good literature can do and does do—far greater than any importation of morality—is touch the human soul.”